lucianoAvinas/lapgm/README.md

 # Examples

 An example overview on how to debias and normalize with **lapgm** is provided 'image_correction.ipynb' in the 'examples' subdirectory.
 For data, three biased presets from the [*BrainWeb*](https://brainweb.bic.mni.mcgill.ca/) normal dataset were used.
-Some of the debiased and normalized results are provided below.
+Some of the debiased and normalized results have been provided below.

 T2 debiasing results:
 <p align="center">